Myriad-Dreamin/tinymist/docs/tinymist/frontend/neovim.typ

 == Formatting

-Either `typststyle` or `typstfmt`.
+Either `typstyle` or `typstfmt`.
 Both are now included in `tinymist`, you can select the one you prefer with:

 ```lua
 formatterMode = "typstyle"